jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

     data for Interest-Based Advertising from one, several, or all of the companies listed on the WebChoices tool.

-4.  ~~The Opt-Out functionality flowchart demonstrates the high-level decision logic implemented by the new WebChoices opt-out platform.
-    This is provided to help companies understand the structure of the new opt-out platform and to help them implement the WebChoices op~~

 # WEBCHOICES DEVELOPMENT AND PRODUCTION SITES

-> This section provides instructions on how a company can access the
-> WebChoices development site to test integrations before deploying them
+This section provides instructions on how a company can access the WebChoices development site to test integrations before deploying them to consumers.
-> to consumers.

 1.  **Access**.
 WebChoices is accessible at the following URLs: